 Textbook readings and lecture presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
 These assignments align with the following CLO: A, C, D, and F.

 Homework Assignments (8)

 Most assignments are SPSS-based and depend on information gained from the Reading & Study material in the assigned modules.
-These assignments align with the following MLO: A, B, C, D, E, and F.
+These assignments align with the following CLO: A, B, C, D, E, and F.

 Each quiz will be open-book/open-notes, contain 40 multiple-choice questions, and have no time limit.
 Approximately 75% of the content on the exam will be from new material presented in the previous 2 modules: weeks; the remaining 25% is cumulative.
 These assignments align with the following CLO: A, C, D, E, and F.